 - Agreement technologies

-The aim of this research is to provide autonomous entities the possibility of complex interaction that establish a common framework to developer future interactions.
+The aim of this research is to provide autonomous entities the possibility of complex interaction that establish a common framework to develope future interactions.

 Furthermore, it is not only that agents are able to interact in open context, it is to provide them the possibility to build this context.
 Main activities in this line are: automatic negotiation, virtual organizations, trust, reputation, argumentation, normative systems, privacy, agreement networks and social simulation.